OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 Once authenticated in column 6, researchers and practitioners are able to conduct any subsequent operations approved by the IRB.
 REDCap provides some basic graphics and descriptive statistics.
 For more advanced analysis, there are [many libraries](http://redcap-tools.github.io/projects/) in popular languages that access data through REDCap's API, including our recommendation of [REDCapR](https://github.com/OuhscBbmc/REDCapR).

+The pilot studies have used Column 6 several different ways, including:
+    * the investigator accessed the cache as delivered and reviewed the data.
+    * the investigator collaborated with a statistician (who was not a member of the CDW staff) who accessed and analyzed the data.
+    * the investigator contracted a CDW statician who analyzed the data.
-For several pilot projects, the CDW staff has developed interactive [Shiny](https://shiny.rstudio.com/) reports that facilitate descriptive and inferential analysis.
+    * the CDW staff developed an interactive [Shiny](https://shiny.rstudio.com/) report that facilitate descriptive and inferential analysis.

-In another instance, the CDW staff developed an automated report that informs researchers of potential participants.
-These individuals are selected from a collaborating clinic's patients who meet certain criteria.
+    * the CDW staff developed an automated report that informs participant recruitment.
+The researchers limit their efforts to only the eligible patients (who belong to a collaborating clinic) on the daily list.
+As a result, the investigation became more efficient, and fewer patients were inconvenienced.

 -------------

 Services and Pricing
 =================================================
 The system should accommodate a wide spectrum of activities, ranging from relatively quick examinations of patient trends, to complicated research questions.
-Initially, the system will offer three tiers of service.
-We envision that Tiers 0, 1, & 2 projects would store their cache in REDCap, while Tier 3 caches require a relational database (eg, SQL Server).
+Initially, the system currently offers three tiers of service.
+Projects in Tiers 0, 1, and 2 projects store their cache in REDCap, while Tier 3 caches may require a relational database like SQL Server.

 For more information, please see the related 'services' document, available in the repository's [documentation](https://github.com/OuhscBbmc/prairie-outpost-public/tree/master/documentation).